 Traditional competitive intelligence focused on tracking competitor rankings.
 It measured backlinks and domain authority.
 AI search competitive intelligence tracks competitor citation signals.
 Which companies do AI platforms recommend?
 For which queries do they get cited?
 How does citation share change over time?

-Competitor Citation Velocity measures the rate at which a competitor gains new AI recommendations over time, with velocity increases above 15% month-over-month signaling aggressive content investment that requires immediate strategic response.
+Competitor Citation Velocity measures the rate at which a competitor gains new AI recommendations over time.
+Velocity increases above 15% month-over-month signal aggressive content investment.
+This requires immediate strategic response.

 A competitor’s citation velocity is accelerating while yours is flat.
 They’re building the positioning lock that makes them the default category leader.
 You need to respond immediately with comprehensive content coverage.